XtreeFull/XtreeFull/projects/idle-speed-control-system.md

 > *Image Description: A detailed look inside the Engine Torque Generation subsystem, implementing the Willans approximation and accounting for ignition timing delays.*

-2.  **Parameter Identification:** Using real-world measurement data from a physical engine test bench, I performed system identification to calibrate the model.
-This involved using both linear least-squares methods and nonlinear optimization (`fminsearch`) to accurately determine unknown parameters like engine inertia, thermodynamic efficiencies, and intake manifold volume.
-The success of this phase is demonstrated by the close match between our simulated model and the measured engine data.
+2.  [cite_start]**Parameter Identification:** Using real-world measurement data from a physical engine test bench, I performed system identification to calibrate the model.  [cite_start]This involved using both linear least-squares methods and nonlinear optimization (`fminsearch`) to accurately determine unknown parameters like engine inertia, thermodynamic efficiencies, and intake manifold volume.  [cite_start]The success of this phase is demonstrated by the close match between our simulated model and the measured engine data.

 <div align="center">
   <img src="../images/Reference_VS_Simulated.png" alt="Plot comparing simulated vs. measured engine data" width="80%">